March 10, 2019

 - Governor was known as subedar or sipah-salar, and also some times as nayim.

 - Province divided into sarkars, which was further divided into paraganas, which consisted of a group of villages.

-- It was called Zabti or Bandobast system
+- It was called Zabti or Dahsala or Bandobast system.

-- In 1580 CE, Akbar introduced the Dahsala System
+- In 1580, Akbar introduced the Dahsala System.

-- Two new crops, tobacco and maize were added in 17th century
+- Two new crops, tobacco and maize were added in 16-17th century.

-- Potato and red chillies came later in the 18th century by Portuguese
+- Potato and red chilies came later in the 18th century by Portuguese.

 - Akbar introduced the Mansabdari system in his administration.